GabyDo/selenium-with-java/README.md

 # selenium-with-java
 Selenium WebDriver is not a verification tool.
 It is only used to automate the actions on the browser Page Object Model design pattern: create a class in your framework section of the project that represents a page in your application — and for every page in your application you'd create a new class in the framework section of your project.
+var: store a return in a variable, use the var so we don't have to type out the long class name.

 UI Functional Tests: